 Just an example of how powerful forced scarcity is.
-If these steps help you invest only $159 per month starting at the age of 25, you can retire a millionaire!
+If these steps help you invest only $159 per month starting at 25, you can retire a millionaire!

-By following the steps above you can trick yourself into earning and saving more.
-With the extra money you earn and save you can invest it towards a better financial future.
+Following the steps above, you can trick yourself into earning and saving more.
+With the extra money you earn and save, you can invest it toward a better financial future.

 You can learn much more about behavioral finance at Investopedia.